naga-mantha/tempcode/apps/layout/documentation.md

 - Layout: A named dashboard owned by a user, optionally public.
 Identified by user + slug.
 Contains many LayoutBlocks.
 - LayoutBlock: A placement of a Block within a Layout.
 Ordered linearly (position); rendered in a single Bootstrap row with col-XX widths (Bootstrap handles wrapping).
+  - Each LayoutBlock can optionally set a per-instance default Block filter by name.
+This lets duplicate blocks on the same layout start with different saved filter presets.
 - LayoutFilterConfig: Saved filter presets at the layout level for a user.
 Has the same default/constraints semantics as table filters.

 Models (apps/layout/models.py)